 Born and raised in New York City, Tom graduated from Wesleyan University with honors in 1985, and received his J.D. from Columbia Law School, where he was a Stone Scholar and a senior editor of the Columbia Law Review.
 He joined Williams & Connolly in 1992 and is chair of the firm’s Pro Bono Committee.

 Tom is a member of the Board of Directors of the Washington Lawyers’ Committee for Civil Rights and Urban Affairs and the Board of Directors of the D.C.
 Volunteer Lawyers Project ("DCVLP").
 He served as the chair of the D.C.
 Bar Media Law Community from 2019 to 2022 and he served on the D.C.
 Bar Pro Bono Committee from 2006 to 2012.
 In 2020. he helped lead a team that won the Human Rights First Marvin E. Frankel Award for outstanding service helping the organization achieve justice for asylum-seekers.
 In 2017 he led a team that won the DCVLP’s Champion of Justice Award.
 In 2014 and 2010, he led teams that won Washington Lawyers’ Committee Outstanding Achievement Awards for results obtained for pro bono clients in the areas of immigrant and refugee rights and prisoners’ rights.
 In 2010, his efforts to help launch a Consumer Law Resource Center for unrepresented litigants in D.C.
 Superior Court helped the Center win the D.C.
 Bar’s Best Bar Project award.
 He is also a fellow of the American Bar Foundation.
-His article The Secrets of Superstar Associates is assigned reading in a number of law school legal-practice courses.
+His article The Secrets of Superstar Associates has been assigned reading in a number of law school legal-practice courses.
 In 2009, the ABA Litigation Section selected the article for inclusion in a CD collection of “Top Podcast Episodes” from Litigation magazine.

 Though all cases vary and none is predictive, Tom’s experience includes: